 f) who do they answer to?

 When these three aspects align, we will have an empowered team.
-Each individual will know what they need to do, what they can do to see it happen, and who they need to work with in doing so.
+Each individual will know what they need to do, what they can do to see it happen, and who they need to work with to do so.
 They will also understand what systemic restrictions they need to work within.
-Because of the relational nature of true empowerment, a leader/manager isn’t too distant to allow these systems to be changed fully as the life of the organisation moves forward.
+Because of the relational nature of a true culture of empowerment, a leader/manager isn’t too distant to allow these systems to be changed fully as the life of the organisation moves forward.
 This dynamic means that creativity and questions have room to flourish, which promotes growth individually and organisationally.